In Author/Survivor Jodee Blanco’s Own Words

 Often, a group of schools will bring me in to speak and share in the costs.
 The more schools that opt in, the less the price per school because my time is being maximized in a market.
-Sometimes a consortium of school leaders or an entire diocese will have me keynote a conference, and then I’ll visit their schools for the student and parent presentations around that day/date.
+Sometimes a superintendent or a consortium of principals will have me keynote an in-service and then bring me back to implement my anti-bullying program in their schools.

 A note on having me do my program in a group of schools that are geographically a few hours away from each other or more: I’m used to distances and having to drive sometimes a couple hundred miles at the end of each evening to get to the next day’s school.
 As long as it’s less than a three hour drive, I can keep the schedule pretty streamlined, and if a school opts in to having me visit that’s a larger distance away, I just add a travel day in between.

 I’m a survivor of school bullying and author of the New York Times bestselling memoir Please Stop Laughing At Me….
 As anti-bullying’s first voice, I’m one of the pioneers of the movement, having dedicated my life to this issue for two decades.
 I travel to schools and communities, sharing my story to motivate change.